abhishekarya1/Hash-Define-myNotes/content/system-design/hld.md

 After the new DB is populated we want to point clients to the new DB instead of old DB, all read/write should happen on new DB.

-Use `VIEW` tables as proxy created from new DB (transformations can be done to mimic old DB) but name them same as in old DB so that code pointing to old DB still works.
+Use `VIEW` tables as proxy created from new DB (transformations can be done to mimic old DB) but name them same as in old DB because the code is still expecting connection to the old DB.
 Rename old DB to "old_DB_obsolete" (_unpoint_).

-Once everything is working fine, refactor service code to point to new DB (some downtime to restart services).
+Once everything is working fine, refactor service code to entirely use new DB (some downtime to restart services).
 We can delete the proxy `VIEW`s after that.

 **Diff Cloud Providers**:

 When migrating from Azure to AWS, we can't add a trigger as in simple approach or create a view proxy as in optimized approach.

 We use a `DB Proxy` server in such a case.
 Reads are directed to the old DB, writes to both old and new.
 Any views needed are present in the proxy server.
-Rest of the steps remains the same.
+Rest of the steps remain the same.

 It requires two restarts though - one to point services to DB Proxy and other is to point services to AWS when we're done with the migration.